ideas-labo/dlisa/README.md

 1. Download all the files into the same folder/clone the repository.

-2. Install the specified version of Python: the codes have been tested with **Python 3.7 - 3.9**, Other versions might cause errors.
+2. Install the specified version of Python:
+   - The codes have been tested and is ** recommended to run with 3.9**, Other versions might cause errors.
+   - Using other versions may require adjusting dependency versions; otherwise, package compatibility issues may occur.

 3. Using the command line: cd to the folder with the codes, and install all the required packages by running: